-Title III: English Language Learners
+Title 3: English Learners Program

-The purpose of the Title III program is to ensure that limited English proficient (L.E.P.) children also known as English Learners (E.L.), including immigrant children and youth, have the opportunity to master English and meet the same rigorous standards for academic achievement as all children are expected to meet, including meeting challenging State academic content and student academic achievement standards by developing high-quality language instruction educational programs.
+The purpose of the Title 3 program is to ensure that limited English proficient (L.E.P.) children also known as English Learners (E.L.), including immigrant children and youth, have the opportunity to master English and meet the same rigorous standards for academic achievement as all children are expected to meet, including meeting challenging State academic content and student academic achievement standards by developing high-quality language instruction educational programs.

 For more information, contact:

-Title III English Language Coordinator
+Title 3 English Learner Program Coordinator

 The Oxford School District has designed a research-based language instruction program at elementary and secondary levels in order to accommodate the growing numbers of limited and non-English speaking students enrolling in the district.
-Certified English language teachers and EL tutors provide English language instruction using a methodology called “Sheltered English.”
+Certified English language teachers and E.L. tutors provide English language instruction using a methodology called “Sheltered English.”
 Sheltered English is an approach that attempts to make academic instruction in English understandable to students who are limited in English Proficiency.

-Elementary EL Classes
+Elementary E.S.L.
+Classes

-Secondary EL Classes
+Secondary E.S.L.
+Classes

-EL Students with Disabilities
+E.L.
+Students with Disabilities

-EL students who have a documented disability and receive other specialized instruction in the Oxford School District will continue to receive EL instruction.
-The EL teacher/tutor will focus on English language development and modified instruction of content area material.
-The EL teacher/tutor will also conference with the student's other teachers to discuss teaching methods and learning needs so as to meet the criteria of the student's Individual Education Plan (I.E.P.).
+E.L. students who have a documented disability and receive other specialized instruction in the Oxford School District will continue to receive E.L. instruction.
+The E.L. teacher/tutor will focus on English language development and modified instruction of content area material.
+The E.L. teacher/tutor will also conference with the student's other teachers to discuss teaching methods and learning needs so as to meet the criteria of the student's Individual Education Plan (I.E.P.).